 As well, Greg Ellifritz recently wrote an excellent article citing John of Active Self Protection on the reality of knife attacks.
 While their numbers came out a little different than ours, the trend remains, and it’s excellent material.

-Cutting is largely effective when used in conjunction with piercing (sentry removal, for example) or when a very sharp instrument is used (such as a barber's razor).
-It also has a 'sapping' effect - the more cuts there are, the less likely a person is to have the ability to properly defend themselves – thought ‘biomechanical cutting’ has been proven to be BS and tissues do unpredictable things.
+Cutting is largely effective when used in conjunction with piercing (sentry removal, for example) or when a very sharp instrument is used (such as a barber’s razor).
+It also has a ‘sapping’ effect – the more cuts there are, the less likely a person is to have the ability to properly defend themselves – thought ‘biomechanical cutting’ has been proven to be BS and tissues do unpredictable things.

-Without getting too into the weeds of technique, those who train for fighting with a knife typically recognize that there are two distinct, effective methods:
+Without getting too into the weeds of technique, those who train for fighting with a knife typically recognize that there are two very broad, distinct, effective methods:

 - The ‘sewing machine’ (rapid short jabs to vital areas at clinch range), and;